HypeRate/Godot-v4-Addon/addons/hyperate/README.md

 # The official HypeRate Godot v4 addon

+You can find a rendered version here: https://github.com/HypeRate/Godot-v4-Addon/blob/master/addons/hyperate/README.md

-Important note: all functions which are starting with an underscore (`_`) should be considered to be private.
+Important note: All functions which are starting with an underscore (`_`) should be considered to be private.
 They are not part of the public API.

 ## Usage